ASSOCIATE FREQUENTLY ASKED QUESTIONS

 When is my tax return due?

 Your filing deadline is dependent on your residency for tax purposes.
 If you are a U.S. citizen or permanent resident, your filing date will be April 15th.
 If you are a nonresident alien, your due date will generally be June 15th.
-However, if you meet the Substantial Presence Test, you are considered to be a resident for tax purposes and must file by April 15th.
+However, if you meet the Substantial Presence Test, you are considered a resident for tax purposes and must file by April 15th.
 Guidance on the Substantial Presence Test can be found on the IRS website at http://www.irs.gov

 NRC Research Associateship Programs | 500 Fifth St. NW | Washington, DC 20001 | 202.334.2760 | firstname.lastname@example.org